RakshithKothuru/Computer-Architecture/README.md

 6. Threads of the same process normally share the virtual address space and page tables.

-7. Virtual memory is the complete mechanism that provides address translation, isolation, protection, demand paging and sharing.
+7. Virtual memory is the complete mechanism that provides address translation, protection, isolation, demand paging and memory sharing.

 8. Virtual memory is not a separate physical-memory device.

-9. Different processes may use identical virtual addresses without interference because their page tables map those addresses independently.
+9. Different processes may use the same virtual addresses without interference because their page tables contain different mappings.

-10. Different processes can intentionally map some virtual pages to the same physical frames.
+10. Different processes may intentionally map selected virtual pages to the same physical frames.

 11. Paging divides virtual memory into pages and physical memory into equal-sized frames.

-12. Paging eliminates external fragmentation but may create limited internal fragmentation.
+12. Paging eliminates external fragmentation but may produce limited internal fragmentation.

-13. The MMU translates virtual addresses into physical addresses and checks permissions.
+13. The MMU translates virtual addresses into physical addresses and checks access permissions.

-14. A PTE contains a physical-frame number and control information such as present, writable, executable, dirty and accessed bits.
+14. A page-table entry contains a physical-frame number and control bits such as present, writable, executable, dirty and accessed bits.

-15. A page fault occurs when OS intervention is required, commonly because a valid page is not currently present in RAM.
+15. A page fault occurs when operating-system intervention is required, commonly because a valid page is not currently present in RAM.

-16. The OS can load the missing page from secondary storage, update the page table and restart the interrupted instruction.
+16. The OS can load a missing page from secondary storage, update the page table and restart the interrupted instruction.

-17. A multilevel page table reduces page-table memory by allocating lower-level tables only for mapped virtual-address regions.
+17. A multilevel page table saves memory by allocating lower-level tables only for mapped virtual-address regions.

-18. A TLB caches recent address translations and avoids repeated page-table walks.
+18. A TLB caches recently used address translations and avoids repeated page-table walks.

 19. A TLB miss is not the same as a page fault.

-20. In the example system, a flat page table requires 64 MiB per process, while a three-level table mapping 2 GiB requires approximately 4 MiB plus 10 KiB per process.
+20. In the example system, a flat page table requires 64 MiB per process.

+21. A three-level page table mapping 2 GiB requires approximately 4 MiB plus 10 KiB per process.

+22. Multilevel page tables save memory when the virtual address space is sparse.